Skip to content

 Fit and requirements

-Direct participation suits accredited investors who understand trade‑offs.
+Direct participation suits qualified investors who understand trade‑offs.
 A working interest bears costs and, during drilling, may carry unlimited liability, which is the price of early tax benefits and control.
 A royalty interest is cost‑free but passive and does not receive IDC deductions.

 Documents to review before you commit